 Calm is a feeling we often crave but also often forget we can consciously create for ourselves.

 It’s the antidote to stress, overwhelm, anxiety and anger.
-It’s the stillness in a busy world.
-It’s the quiet of mind after a long day of thinking.
+It’s finding a moment of stillness in a busy world.
+It’s the stillness of mind after a long day of thinking.
 It’s moments in life where no irritation of the mind, body or soul exist or penetrate our being.

 To seek calm is to acknowledge we are without it.

 It’s no surprise that in this modern world of constant connection, glorified busyness, consumerism overload and striving to achieve, that we don’t make time to experience the joy of calm.

 Life is busy.
 Our minds are busy.
 Our roles are many.

 The demands placed on us by others are time consuming.
 Our own expectations of ourselves are exhausting and experiencing calm can often feel out of reach.